Aeases/notes-static-site/content/Monetary Policy/Book Notes/Cost of Borrowing.md

 #### ⬇Cash Rate (Expan.)
 Expansionary Monetary Policy is generally less effective in a contraction or trough.
 Businesses **do necessarily react** to lower costs of borrowing during periods of low economic confidence in prospects while [[Aggregate Demand]] is low.
 	A pertinant example is in recent years with *record low* interest rates of 0.1%, yet Investment was still low.
+Lower Interest Rates can encourage **household borrowing**, as they can pay lower repayments